View Jerry Grove's Obituary on InYork.com and share memories

 Jerry L. Grove

-Jerry was born on August 7, 1957 and was a son of Robert C. and Wilhelmina E. (Gemmill) Grove of Felton.
+Jerry was the son of Robert C. and Wilhelmina E. (Gemmill) Grove of Felton.

-He graduated from Kennard Dale High School in 1975 and was a Tool and Die Maker, having worked at Superior Mold and Key Plastics in Winterstown for over 33 years and with New Concepts Technology in Emigsville for 7 years.

-Jerry enjoyed hunting, fishing and being outdoors.
-He was a 18th Century Colonial Living History Reenactor with the former Susquehanna Powder Horns and was a member of the National Trappers Association, the National Muzzle Loading Rifle Association and the NRA.
-He also attended Cross Roads U.M.
-Church.

-Besides his wife and parents, he leaves two sons, Jeremy R. Grove and wife Trista of Felton, Joshua A. Grove and wife Heather of Stewartstown; two grandchildren, Elias R. and Wyatt A. Grove; a granddaughter on the way; and a brother, Lonnie J. Chivers of Felton.
+Besides his wife and parents, he leaves two sons, Jeremy R. Grove and wife Trista of Felton, Joshua A. Grove anwife Heather of Stewartstown; two grandchildren, Elias R. and Wyatt A. Grove; a granddaughter on the way; and a sister, Lonnie J. Chivers and husband Lynn of Felton.

 The Geiple Funeral Home, Inc. 53 Main Street, Glen Rock is in charge of the arrangements and condolences may be shared at geiple.com.